Modern slavery and human trafficking statement

 We have responsibility to develop, implement and monitor policies and processes to safeguard the welfare of vulnerable adults and children and work within multi-agency partnerships to protect and safeguard people.

-In addition the Essex Safeguarding Children Board E-Learning exploitation training which covers both children and vulnerable adults.
+In addition, the Essex Safeguarding Children Board provide e-learning exploitation training which covers both children and vulnerable adults.

 Procurement

 Procurement consists of three front facing teams, People, Place and Corporate.
-Across these teams the total value of all managed contracts is £7.2 billion with over 694 suppliers managed.
+Across these teams the total value of all managed contracts is in excess of £5 billion with over 500 suppliers managed.

 Procurement supply chains